stashed/docs/docs/guides/latest/default-backup/pvc.md

 backupconfigurationtemplate.stash.appscode.com/pvc-backup-template created
 ```

-Now, default backup is configured for PVC.
+Now, default-backup is configured for PVC.
 We just have to add some annotations to the targeted PVC to enable backup.

 **Required Annotations for PVC:**